sous-chefs/samba/README.md

 The `samba::default` recipe includes `samba::client`, which simply installs smbclient package.
 Remaining information in this section pertains to `samba::server` recipe.

-Set attributes as desired in a role, and create a data bag named `samba` with an item called `shares`.
-Also create a `users` data bag with an item for each user that should have access to samba.
+Set attributes as desired in a role, and create a data bag with an item called `shares`.
+The default name for the data bag is `samba` but this can be changed by setting `node["samba"]["data_bag"]`.
+Also create a data bag with an item for each user that should have access to samba.
+The name of the users data bag defaults to `users` but can be changed by setting `node["samba"]["users_data_bag"]`.

 Example data bag item for a single share named `export` in the `shares` item.